British Rail Class 376: Design

 It is a derivative of the Class 375 Electrostar specially designed for use on the high-volume metro routes running from Central London, and through Southeast London to Kent.
 The changes are mostly focused on increasing the trains’ capacity and decreasing station dwell times.
 The Class 376's doors are wider to allow more passengers to board at once, and are metro-style sliding pocket doors which are faster and more reliable than the Class 375's plug doors, although they do not close flush with the bodyside and hence are less aerodynamic and do not provide as much thermal insulation.
 The units have 2 sets of double doors per side in each carriage.
 Also, these trains do not have air conditioning, with hopper style windows available for ventilation.
 In order to provide more standing room, the trains also have fewer seats, more handrails, and no on-board toilets (South Eastern promised to provide additional facilities in their stations to compensate) and, as a consequence, these trains are limited to in-service journey times of 1 hour.

 Class 376 units have five coaches, and unlike the Class 375, they have full-width cabs instead of gangways at the ends of the train; as a result, it is not possible to walk between two coupled Class 376 units.
 The cab front is also smooth and ‘step free’ to reduce the dangerous problem of train surfing in Southeast London.

 Despite being numbered in the 300s, currently all Class 376 units can only operate on the DC third rail network.
 However, like most newer trains in the United Kingdom using third rail power, one carriage in each unit has a recess in its roof where a pantograph can be fitted, so as to allow for the units to run additionally on overhead AC traction power if ever required in the future.

 Refurbishment

 In early 2025 it was announced that all 36 Class 376 units would undergo a mid-life refresh.
-Changes include an exterior repaint in the current blue Southeastern livery, new LED lighting, refurbished seating and at-seat power and USB sockets.
-The work is being conducted at Southeastern's Gillingham and Slade Green depots.
+Changes include a new exterior wrap in the current blue Southeastern livery on the exterior, new LED lighting, refurbished seating, at-seat power, USB sockets and newer, blue paintwork and design in the interior.
+The work is being conducted at Southeastern's Gillingham and Grove Park depots.

-The first partially refurbished unit, 376 027, re-entered service on 16 April 2025.
+The first partially refurbished unit, 376 027, re-entered service on 16 April 2025 with the unit having been fully refurbished by 27 November 2025.